-The tax incentive to which a corporation is entitled under subsection 37.1(2) of the Act in respect of the interest received or receivable by it on an Ontario Jobs and Opportunity Bond in taxation year is the amount of interest received or receivable which is otherwise to be included in income under section 12 and subsection 20(14) of the Income Tax Act (Canada) less any accrued interest otherwise deducted under subsection 20(14) of the Income Tax Act (Canada).
+The tax incentive to which a corporation is entitled under subsection 37.1(2) of the Act in respect of the interest received or receivable by it on an Ontario Jobs and Opportunity Bond in a taxation year is the amount of interest received or receivable which is otherwise to be included in income under section 12 and subsection 20(14) of the ITA less any accrued interest otherwise deducted under subsection 20(14) of the ITA.

 Bonds are often sold between interest dates so that at the time of transfer from the transferor to the transferee, some interest has accrued.
-Under subsection 20(14) of the Income Tax (Canada), if the transferee corporation includes the total interest received in its income than it may deduct the portion interest accrued prior to the transfer.
+Under subsection 20(14) of the ITA, if the transferee corporation includes the total interest received in its income then it may deduct the portion of interest accrued prior to the transfer.